OmegaPointZero/BugTraq/README.md

 ### Next Sprint

-+ /bugs/bug/:id (the actual bug profile being worked on)
-    + Option to assign to myself if not mine

-+ Touch up the following:
-    + Touch up title/login page, make new image for it

-+ Create new database collection for "projects", to keep track of bugs better.
-Projects will also be used to auto-populate information being submitted to the new bug data controller.

 + Update Schema for bugs to include longer description of issues, update bug submission form to include them, THEN build the /bugs/bug/:id view

 + Make endpoints for the following:
     + /bugs/pr/:id (details of PR)